IAEA-NSDDNetwork/AME-NUBASE-viewer/README.md

 ## Change history

 #### 2022-06
-New feathers are added, like doing a simple arithmatic calculation based on an input expression.
+New features are added, like doing a simple arithmetic calculation based on an input expression, e.g., 77CO-75NI-2*n for Q(B-2N).
 See the updated instruction for details.

 #### 2021-10
 A simple instruction is included in the program and can be popped out by clicking on the "?" mark on the program window